Hashpack/hashconnect/README.md

 #### FoundExtensionEvent

-This event returns the metadata of the found extensions.
+This event returns the metadata of the found extensions, will fire once for each extension.

 ```js
 hashconnect.foundExtensionEvent.once((walletMetadata) => {